Why Travel to Cuba – 11 of Our Favorite Reasons

 I’ve been a tad obsessed with Havana since I watched Dirty Dancing 2: Havana Nights about 15 years ago.
 And since then, I promised myself I’d celebrate a milestone event in Havana.
 So, in February, I visited Havana for the first time to celebrate my 30th birthday.
 I struggled to get time off work.
 I was working in a hotel in Whistler, and February was smack-bang in the middle of their busy season.

 But I was beyond determined.
-Before I knew it, me and Paul were jetting off for two weeks to explore Cuba – my dream destination!
+Before I knew it, Paul and I were jetting off for two weeks to explore Cuba – my dream destination!

 gritty streets of havana